Pirate-ai001/CleanReturn-for-ES-DE/CleanReturn/Readme.md

    ## 🎮 CleanReturn for ES-DE

-Seamless, controller-only PC game launching in EmulationStation Desktop Edition (ES-DE).
+Seamless, controller-only PC game launching in EmulationStation Desktop Edition for Windows (ES-DE).

 ✅ No Alt+Tabbing
 ✅ Launchers close automatically when you exit